2022 has been a roller coaster ride. So many things happened that year and happened fast.

-With the rise of virtual and remote working culture, What is UX?
-UX is the abbreviation of User Experience and refers to an individual’s thoughts and feelings when using a specific product or a service.
-It aims to heal…/UI trends have seen a drastic change throughout the year.
+With the rise of virtual and remote working culture, UX/UI trends have seen a drastic change throughout the year.

-And 2021 is no different.
-As a UX/UI practitioner, it is essential to stay informed about these forever changing trends, and follow and replicate the good examples of UX design.
+And 2023 is no different.
+As a UX/UI practitioner, it is essential to stay informed about these forever-changing trends, and follow and replicate the good examples of UX design.

 #1 Dark Mode